469219 Kamoʻoalewa: Orbit and classification

 Kamoʻoalewa orbits the Sun at a distance of 0.90–1.10 AU.
 Although the period as of 2022 is about 366 days, its longer-term average period is closer to 365 days.
-469219 Kamoʻoalewa is a quasi-moon and not gravitationally bound to Earth like a true satellite.
-Its orbit transfers between a Quasi satellite orbit type which resides in the L1 and L2 Lagrange points, and Horseshoe orbit between the L4 and L5 Lagrange points.
+Kamoʻoalewa is a quasi-moon and not gravitationally bound to Earth like a true satellite.
+Its orbit transfers between a quasi satellite orbit type which resides in the and Lagrange points, and a horseshoe orbit between the and Lagrange points.

 Its orbit has an eccentricity of 0.10 and an inclination of 8° with respect to the ecliptic.
 In March 2024, it had an Earth minimum orbital intersection distance of 0.031 AU or 12 lunar distances, well outside of Earth's Hill sphere of 1.5 e6km.

 Quasi-satellite of Earth

 In a rotating frame of reference Kamoʻoalewa appears to circle elliptically around the Earth every ~45 years.
 Although it is too distant to be considered a true natural satellite of Earth, it is the best and most stable example to date of a near-Earth companion, or quasi-satellite.
-Orbital and Yarkovsky effect modeling suggest it will be stable for 0.3-0.5 million years.
+Orbital and Yarkovsky effect modeling suggest it will be stable for 0.3–0.5 million years.